bismuthfoundation/hypernode/doc/tests_types.md

 # Notes

 * Tests are bi-directional:
-  When A tests B, it also gives B info, and both A and B report the test result.
+  When A tests B, it also gives B info, both A and B report the test result.

 * Tests are random but predictable:
   At each round start, all tests for the round are being decided, so a node can't do random tests.